magb7/Game-Changer/README.md

 # Game changer

-It's the second checkpoint at the wild code School.
+It's the second checkpoint at the Wild Code School.

 The purpose of this exercise is to assess the following skills :